 A deposit can be paid in one sum, or as a preliminary deposit and balance.
 The deposit should be the smallest sum the buyer can negotiate.
 It is general practice for a deposit to be 10 per cent of the purchase price.
 A deposit is paid when the buyer signs the contract of sale.

 The SL Act requires the vendor’s agent, solicitor or conveyancer to hold the deposit in a trust account.
 It is a criminal offence for the person holding the deposit to use it for their own purpose.

 If the vendor breaks the contract, the deposit must be returned to the buyer.
-In contrast, if the buyer breaks the contract, the vendor keeps the deposit.
+In contrast, if the buyer breaches the contract, the vendor keeps the deposit.

 Sometimes a contract states that the deposit must be paid directly to the vendor’s solicitor for investment in an interest-bearing account until the contract settles.
 Solicitors, not agents, can arrange these accounts.

 If a property is purchased by more than one individual, each individual is required to note in the contract of sale their respective interest, or how the property title is to be shared.
 As a general rule, all buyers listed in the contract should be registered proprietors (i.e. have their names on the title).

 Buyers need to choose one of three options:

 1 The property is held jointly – each individual has an equal share in the property (note that if one buyer dies, the surviving buyers automatically receive equal portions of the deceased’s share, regardless of any contrary provision in the deceased’s will);

 2 The property is held as tenants in common – each individual has an equal parcel of shares;